GrxE/conditions_check/README.md

 You pass a dict with all the conditions as keys you want to be True and as value the error-message.
 If any of the conditions is False, an Exception is raised with that message.

+You need at least Python3.6 to use f-strings ;), works with Python 3.7

 Example:
 ```
 checks = {